HalloWeekends: Historical

-Cedar Fair, the park's owner, acquired Knott's Berry Farm—the first park with a Halloween Haunt—in 1997, and implemented the event throughout the chain, starting with Cedar Point.
+Cedar Fair, the park's former owner, acquired Knott's Berry Farm—the first park with a Halloween Haunt—in 1997, and implemented the event throughout the chain, starting with Cedar Point.
 At its debut, there were only two haunt attractions, Eerie Manor and Cedar Point Cemetery.
 Guests could travel on the Cedar Point Spooky Express through haunted lagoons and graveyards.
 The first new attraction, Toxic Tunnel of Terror, was introduced in 1998.
 Camp Spooky debuted a year later with children's activities in Camp Snoopy.
 In 2000, Cedar Point Cemetery was re-themed into Pharaoh's Secret.
 The park added three attractions in 2001, Eerie Manor was re-themed into Undertaker U., and Fright Zone and Magical House on Boo Hill were added.

 Werewolf Canyon debuted in 2003 in Thunder Canyon.
 2004 saw the addition of CarnEvil and Lair of the Vampire.
 Werewolf Canyon was also expanded that year.
 Fear Faire, with a medieval theme, was added in 2006.
 In 2007, the park added the Monster Midway Invasion Celebration Parade which goes from Gemini to the main midway.
 In 2008, HalloWeekends received a major expansion.
 CornStalkers replaced Werewolf Canyon, Club Blood replaced Lair of the Vampire, CarnEvil was relocated to Camp Snoopy and Terror Island was added under Millennium Force.
 The area near Blue Streak was turned into a children's area, Magical House on Boo Hill was relocated and a haybale maze was added.
 HalloWeekends was extended to eight weekends for the first time.